cdale77/active_job_status/README.md

 Have your jobs inheret from ActiveJobStatus::TrackableJob instead of ActiveJob::Base:

 *Note!
-Previous versions of this gem did not namespace TrackableJob insdie of ActiveJob Status -- it was in the global namespace.
+Previous versions of this gem did not namespace TrackableJob inside of ActiveJob Status -- it was in the global namespace.
 If upgrading from versions < 1.0, you may need to update your code.*